 Hi, I am Natasha Eziquiel-Shriro (EE-zee-Key-Yul Sh-REE-row).
 Yes, I know that’s a mouthful!
-I am a licensed dietitian nutritionist and practicing clinical counselor, with a passion for helping others make healthy lifestyle changes.
+I am a registered dietitian nutritionist with a passion for helping others make healthy lifestyle changes.
 I currently practice at a health center in NYC, where I get to do what I love: work with patients one-on-one to develop holistic strategies for managing disease, losing weight, boosting energy, and improving overall quality of life.

 The purpose of this site is to share info on a nutrition-centered approach to wellness, with improved mood and mental health as goal.
 So much is possible, and it all starts with food!

 Natasha obtained her master’s degree in Nutrition Science from the CUNY School of Public Health at Hunter College, where her research focused on the intersection of mood disorders, mental illness, and digestive diseases.
-She completed her nutrition residency with the prestigious NewYork-Presbyterian Hospitals, and has worked for five+ years as a community nutritionist and culinary educator throughout New York City.
+She completed her nutrition residency with the prestigious NewYork-Presbyterian Hospitals, and has worked for seven+ years as a community nutritionist and culinary educator throughout New York City.
 She currently practices at a community-based health center in East Brooklyn, where she works with patients one-on-one to use nutrition therapy for disease management, weight loss, and prevention of chronic illnesses.
-In her free time, she enjoys cooking (of course), farmers’ markets, gardening, exploring nature, bike riding, yoga, art, music, reading up on the latest nutrition science research, and a good crossword puzzle.
+In her free time, she enjoys cooking (of course), farmers’ markets, gardening, exploring nature, yoga, art, music, reading up on the latest nutrition science research, and a good crossword puzzle.